14,99 €

 Autorenporträt

-Carl Zimmer writes for The New York Times and has frequently contributed to The Atlantic, National Geographic, Time and Scientific American.
-He has won the American Association for the Advancement of Science's Science Journalism Award three times, among a host of other awards and fellowships.
-He teaches science writing at Yale, has been a guest on NPR's RadioLab, Science Friday and Fresh Air, and maintains an international speaking schedule.
-He is the author of fourteen books about science, including She Has Her Mother's Laugh, which was shortlisted for the Baillie Gifford Prize.
+Carl Zimmer writes the "Origins" column for The New York Times and has frequently contributed to The Atlantic, National Geographic, Time, and Scientific American.
+His journalism has earned numerous awards, including ones from the American Association for the Advancement of Science and the National Academies of Science, Medicine, and Engineering.
+Zimmer is professor adjunct at Yale, where he teaches writing.
+He is the author of numerous books about science, including She Has Her Mother's Laugh, which was shortlisted for the Baillie Gifford Prize, and Air-Borne.